 Prepare Your Child.
 Tell your child what to expect.
 This could be days, hours, or minutes before their visit.
 Tell them what you will both do to make the experience as positive as possible.
 Remind them of things they have handled in the past.
 Explain each person's role during their appointment.
-Example: "Your job is to stay very still.
+Example: "Your job is to keep your arm very still.
 My job is to hold your hand.
-The nurse's job is to give you your vaccine."
+The Lab Assistant's job is to do your bloodwork.
+Everyone is here to help".